tnduong2807/docsearch/index.md

 # Week 5 Lab Report - Commands

 ## 3 interesting command-line options or alternate ways to use find:
-1. Use -name with extension or asterisk symbol to search for a specific file:
+1.Use -name with extension or asterisk symbol to search for a specific file:

 `find -name "*chapter*"`